sodadata/docs/soda-cl/missing-metrics.md

 In the context of [SodaCL check types]({% link soda-cl/metrics-and-checks.md %}check-types), you use missing metrics in standard checks.
 Refer to [Standard check types]({% link soda-cl/metrics-and-checks.md %}#standard-check-types) for exhaustive configuration details.

-You can use all missing metrics in checks that apply to individual columns in a dataset; you cannot use missing metrics in checks that apply to entire datasets.
+You can use both missing metrics in checks that apply to individual columns in a dataset; you cannot use missing metrics in checks that apply to entire datasets.
 Identify the column(s) by adding one or more values in the argument between brackets in the check.
 * SodaCL considers `NULL` as the default value for "missing".
 * If you wish, you can add a `%` character to the threshold for a `missing_percent` metric for improved readability.